Owen Graduate School of Management

 The Vanderbilt University Owen Graduate School of Management is the graduate business school of Vanderbilt University in Nashville, Tennessee, United States.
-Founded in 1969, Owen awards six degrees: a standard 2-year Master of Business Administration (MBA), an Executive MBA, a Master of Finance, a Master of Accountancy, a Master of Accountancy-Valuation, and a Master of Management in Health Care, as well as a large variety of joint professional and MBA degree programs.
-Owen also offers non-degree programs for undergraduates and executives.
+Founded in 1969, Owen offers six degrees: a standard 2-year Master of Business Administration (MBA), an Executive MBA, Master of Finance, Master of Accountancy, Master of Accountancy-Valuation, and Master of Management in Health Care, as well as a variety of joint professional and MBA degree programs.
+Owen also offers non-degree programs for undergraduates and professionals.

 The student to faculty ratio is about 9 to 1, with 577 students and 49 full-time faculty members.
-The school's 8,304 living MBA alumni are found throughout the U.S. and around the world.

 The school is named for Ralph “Peck” Owen and his wife, Lulu Hampton Owen.
 Ralph Owen, a Vanderbilt alumnus (’28), was a founder of Equitable Securities Corporation in Nashville, and he became the chairman of the American Express Company.

 History

-Vanderbilt University Owen Graduate School of Management has been in operation since 1969, but the university's first proposal for a business education program came from its Board of Trust (BOT) in 1881.
-They called it the Commercial College Department.
-No program was established then, however, and it was the mid-1950s before a program of business administration was offered in the Department of Economics.
-With the economic growth in Nashville and Middle Tennessee at that time, local businessmen, many of whom were Vanderbilt alumni and BOT members, recognized the need for a formal business education program to train leaders for the area.
-They were concerned that too many aspiring young businessmen would attend schools in other parts of the country and then remain in those regions.
+In 1881, Vanderbilt's Board of Trust submitted its first proposal for a business education program, calling it the Commercial College Department.
+However, it wasn't until the mid-1950s that a business administration program was offered in the Department of Economics.

-Progress was slow in seeing the need fulfilled; the idea was conceived during the administration of Chancellor Harvie Branscomb (1946–63) but did not come to fruition until the administration of Chancellor G. Alexander Heard (1963–82).
-The BOT passed the school's founding resolution on May 5, 1967, and operations as the Graduate School of Management began in September 1969 with twelve faculty members and six students.
-Classes met in a renovated funeral home, a gift from Mr. and Mrs. David K. Wilson; he was one of those concerned Nashville businessmen, a Vanderbilt alum (’41), and a Vanderbilt BOT member.
-The building was named Alexander Hall in honor of Henry Clay Alexander, a Vanderbilt alum (’23), a Vanderbilt BOT member, and president of J.P.
+The Board of Trust passed the school's founding resolution on May 5, 1967, and operations as the Graduate School of Management began in September 1969 with twelve faculty members and six students.
+Classes met in a renovated funeral home, a gift from Mr. and Mrs. David K. Wilson.
+The building was named Alexander Hall in honor of Henry Clay Alexander, a Vanderbilt alum and president of J.P.
 Morgan.

-The first dean, Igor Ansoff, held master's degrees in engineering and in mathematics and physics from the Stevens Institute of Technology; his PhD from Brown University was in applied mathematics.
-He had most recently been a professor of industrial administration at Carnegie-Mellon but previously worked at Lockheed, where his specialty was strategies of diversification.
-He had also written and published works on business education and business management.